The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 But then, everything changed.

 My heart seized.
-The world around me seemed to slow down, the air slipping away from my lungs.
+The world around me seemed to slow down as if the very air itself had been stolen from my lungs.
+It was like watching everything unfold in slow motion, each second stretching into eternity.

 Without thinking, I ran.